magnuswahlstrand/gcp-pubsub-to-dbt-and-looker-studio/README.md

 * DBT
     * Can't use the API (and terraform) with the free version.
 You can probably get quite far setting up the project manually, or taking advantage of the trial period.
+* BigQuery
+  * Datasets are created in the US by default.
+You can't change the region after creation.
+I create a new dataset in the EU region, manually.

 # ---------------